daoleno/lenscan/bq-syncer/README.md

 ## How it Works

-- On script start and every 15 minutes after, the script checks for new or updated rows in each table of the specified BigQuery dataset.
+- On script start and at every scheduled interval, the script checks for new or updated rows in each table of the specified BigQuery dataset.
 - Checks whether each table exists in the DuckDB database, creating it if not.
 - Retrieves the BigQuery table schema, converts it from RECORD to individual fields and creates the table in DuckDB with this schema if it does not already exist.
 - Retrieves the maximum `source_timestamp` value from the DuckDB table and fetches all rows from the BigQuery table that have a `source_timestamp` greater than this.